geovedi/book-notes/2022/your-table-is-ready.notes.md

 ## Part III
 - A Dangerous Encounter
-  - The narrator, Mikey, encounters two men discussing a situation.
+  - Michael, Mikey, encounters two men discussing a situation.
   - He fears for his life and wonders about the outcome of their conversation.
   - Vinny, one of the men, gives Mikey money and T asks to speak with him.
 - Meeting T: A Surprising Conversation